Darlene Menzies: FinFind Founder and Tech Visionary

 A Better Entrepreneurial Environment For All

-Entrepreneurial conditions have improved since she first ventured into the IT sector over 20 years ago, says Menzies, in particular the kind of support that is now available for all entrepreneurs.
+Entrepreneurial conditions have improved since she first ventured into the IT sector over 20 years ago, says Menzies, particularly the kind of support that is now available for all entrepreneurs.

-What Menzies, and many of the women currently working in the tech space today, will however perhaps be best known for is helping to transform what is still a very male-dominated tech industry.
+What Menzies and many of the women currently working in the tech space today will perhaps be best known for is helping to transform what is still a very male-dominated industry.

 See also: 13 Inspiring Quotes From Powerful African Women To Kick-start #WomensMonth2017